neophora/docs/api/GetTransactionByHashLEhInJSON.md

 # GetTransactionByHashLEInJSON

-get raw transaction by hash (little endian) in json
+get transaction by hash (little endian) in json

 ## Input